FriendsOfSymfony/FOSRestBundle/README.md

 Using this custom ExceptionController it is possible to leverage the View layer when building responses for uncaught Exceptions.

-The RestBundle view-layer-aware ExceptionController is enabled as follows:
+To enable the RestBundle view-layer-aware ExceptionController update the framework section of your config like this:

 ```yaml
 # app/config/config.yml